juanmed/mpc.pytorch/README.md

 + [More details are available on our project website here](http://locuslab.github.io/mpc.pytorch)
 + This is still an early alpha release, be prepared for some rough spots and get in touch if you have any questions!

+# Fork by the <span style="font-family: 'Fugaz One', cursive;">C.R.A.W.LAB</span>
+Mostly additional commenting for our understanding, so far (as of 02/06/19).